icopy-site/awesome/docs/awesome/awesome-password-cracking.md

 - [CUPP](https://github.com/Mebus/cupp) - A tool that lets you generate wordlists by user profiling data such as birthday, nickname, address, name of a pet or relative etc.
 - [duplicut](https://github.com/nil0x42/duplicut) - Remove duplicates from MASSIVE wordlist, without sorting it (for dictionary-based password cracking).
 - [Gorilla](https://github.com/d4rckh/gorilla) - Tool for generating wordlists or extending an existing one using mutations.
+- [Gramify](https://github.com/TheWorkingDeveloper/gramify) - Create n-grams of wordlists based on words, characters, or charsets to use in offline password attacks and data analysis.
 - [Elpscrk](https://github.com/D4Vinci/elpscrk) - Elpscrk is like cupp, but it's based on permutations and statistics while being memory efficient.
 - [Keyboard-Walk-Generators](https://github.com/Rich5/Keyboard-Walk-Generators) - Generate Keyboard Walk Dictionaries for cracking.
 - [kwprocessor](https://github.com/hashcat/kwprocessor) - Advanced keyboard-walk generator with configureable basechars, keymap and routes.